 You don’t build a business –you build people– and then people build the business.

-The three P’s – people, process, and product – play a huge role in the success of a company and its success rate.
+So how to build people?
+If you’re thinking about ways to build people, you need to definitely focus on three P’s – People, Process, and Product – plays a huge role in the success of a company and helps in multiplying success rate.
 While each of these three facets functions independently, they must also maintain a harmonious relationship to ultimately lead to success.

-The system seems simple.
-Place smart people into the correct roles, and a business operation should function well.
-However, these people need to be more than just smart.
-They must know and understand their goal product and how to effectively use the processes in place correctly to reach the end objective.
-For example, many multi-billion dollar companies like Amway, Tupperware, etc use network marketing to promote their business.
+People are the most important platform to make products reach great heights.
+However, when you pick people make sure that they are more than just smart.
+They must know and understand the product goal to effectively use the processes at the right place to attain the end objective.
 According to Investopedia, network marketing is a business model that depends on person-to-person sales by independent representatives, often working from home.
 However, this multi-level marketing process may include pyramid schemes that use money from new recruits to pay people at the top.
-It’s not enough to have the manpower to run your business.
-Employees must be satisfied, effective, and follow well-aligned work processes.
+It’s not about using the manpower to run a business, it is more like placing the right talents to use it to build customer trust.

-Once all of the right people are in their respective roles and working through them effectively, they operate effectively.
-Whether they are creating a sales pitch, developing a marketing strategy, speaking with potential customers and clients, or simply answering questions over the phone, the “people” cannot effectively create or push a product to market without a system of processes that work.
+Smart people always use good processes to create amazing products.
+Be it like creating a sales pitch, developing a marketing strategy, speaking with potential customers and clients, or simply answering questions over the phone, “people” cannot effectively create or push a product to market without following a system of processes that work.

-To help ensure that your business is working through the processes efficiently, create a business modeling process that you believe will align well with your workforce.
-Watch and evaluate this process, and iterate it as you see fit to help guarantee the best possible outcome of product.
+To help ensure that your business is working through a good process, create a business modeling process that you believe will align effectively with your workforce.
+Watch and evaluate this process, and iterate it to see whether it fits to help guarantee the best possible outcome of the product.
 If you have the right people in place, but your business is not growing the way it should, your process could be fallacious.
-Be sure to audit your process with your employees and adjust it as needed to avoid disruption that could halt company success.
-If the business is steadily growing, your process is likely working.
+Be sure to audit your process with your employees and adjust it as needed to avoid the disruption that could halt company success.
+If the business is steadily growing, your process is working.

 Great things in business are never done by one person.
 They’re done by a team of people.